mwin007/PhpSeven/README.md

 This just overrides a core file using a class rewrite to avoid core file patching.

 Fixes PHP7 syntax error.
-Fixes product gallery image uploader in Magento admin.
+Fixes image uploaders in Magento admin.

 Installation